Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 What Happens to Broad Allow Rules

-Why?
 These rules would auto-approve the exact commands most capable of causing damage before the classifier ever evaluates them.
 If Bash(*) stayed active, every shell command would bypass the classifier entirely, defeating the purpose.

 Narrow rules like Bash(npm test) or Bash(git status) carry over.
-The dropped rules restore when you leave auto mode.
+The dropped rules restore when you leave Auto Mode.

 What Gets Blocked vs. Allowed